malekk1/Tinder-clone/README.md

 ## Introduction

-The Tinder Clone App is a mobile application that replicates the core functionalities of the popular dating app, Tinder.
+The Tinder Clone App is a web application that replicates the core functionalities of the popular dating app, Tinder.
 Users can create profiles, browse through potential matches, and interact with other users.

 ## Features